What is Trade Receivables?

 The formula to calculate the cash conversion cycle is as below:

 From the above formula, it is evident that a Company with a significantly higher proportion of trade receivables will have higher days’ receivables and therefore higher cash conversion cycle.

 A higher cash conversion cycle for an enterprise may lead to a significantly increased working capital loan requirement to meet its short-term requirement for day to day operations.
 Once such receivables level reaches the alarming level it may create a serious trouble for the enterprise creating short-term liquidity issues where the company will not be able to fund its short-term liabilities and which may further lead to suspending operations of the company.

 Essential Part of Working Capital Loan Assessment

 A company avails working capital loans to meet its short-term requirements for day to day operation.
 The assessment for the amount of working capital limit is carried out by lenders taking into account all the current assets of the Company.
 Since receivables make an important and considerable part of total current assets of the Company, it is critical for lenders to access the level of trade receivables as well as the quality of receivables to approve working capital limits for the Company.

 Analysis and Interpretation

 The liquidity analysis and interpretation for the level of trade receivables should always be looked at in the context of the specific industry.
-There are certain industries which operate in an environment with a high level of receivables.
+There are certain industries that operate in an environment with a high level of receivables.
 A typical example of the same is electricity generation companies operating in India, where receivables level are very high and days receivable for generation companies varies between as low as one month to as high as nine (9) months.